pjo13/cs1666_organization/teams/Team1.md

 	* Gravity accurately simulated for all objects
 	* Newton's laws of motion apply such that objects
 * Procedural generation
-	* Each zone dynamically generated at game start as a solar system with varying objects and conditions
+	* Each zone dynamically generated as a solar system with varying objects and conditions
 * AI
 	* Allies and enemies avoid collisions and friendly fire
 	* Allies passively follow player and can be given basic orders (go to point, attack target)